Kings Langley, New South Wales: Transport

 Kings Langley is 10 minutes away from Seven Hills and Marayong Sydney Trains stations, and also 10 minutes away from Bella Vista and Norwest Metro Trains Sydney stations.

 A trip to the Sydney CBD in the off-peak can take in 27 minutes via the M2 Hills Motorway.
 Access to Western Sydney was improved by the opening of the Westlink M7 in December 2005.

 Services

-Kings Langley has two shopping centres.
-Kings Langley Shopping Centre is located on James Cook Drive and includes both a Coles and a Woolworths Supermarket, as well as many specialty stores. the smaller Solander Centre has a convenience store, Speedway petrol station and several specialty stores.
+Kings Langley has three shopping centres.
+Kings Langley Central is located on James Cook Drive and includes a Coles as well as many speciality stores.
+In the same precinct Kings Langley shopping Centre located directly opposite Kings Langley Central includes Woolworths Supermarket, and some other specialty stores.
+The two were formerly known as Kings Langley shopping centre however the shopping centre with Coles supermarket has come under new ownership by Charter Hall.
+The smaller Solander Centre has a convenience store, Speedway petrol station and several specialty stores.
 Kings Langley is close to both Blacktown Hospital and the Norwest Private Hospital.